tedai-hackathon/information-2023/faq.md

 More details about cloud access will be provided closer to the hackathon date.

 ## Are there any prizes for the winners?
 Venture Science is supporting the TED AI Hackathon by offering an unprecedented opportunity for innovation and entrepreneurship.
 The winner of the hackathon will receive a potential $25,000 investment to turn their hackathon project into a fully-fledged startup!
+Read more details at https://www.venture-science.com/ted-ai-hackathon-2023.

 ## Can I attend the hackathon even if I am not participating?
 The hackathon is only intended for registered participants.